Begin the New Year on a Better Workflow.

 3. Uncover Patterns and Trends

 Use historical HRIS data to identify patterns and trends in employee turnover, engagement, and performance.
-Analyze the factors that contribute to turnover, such as tenure, job level, department, and performance ratings.
+Analyze the factors contributing to turnover, such as tenure, job level, department, and performance ratings.

 4. Develop Personalized Interventions

 Using Human Resources Information System (HRIS) insights to create personalized interventions for at-risk employees.
-This might include targeted training, career development opportunities, or adjustments to workload or job responsibilities.
+This might include targeted training, career development opportunities, or workload or job responsibilities adjustments.

 5. Foster Collaboration Between HR and Managers